umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/How-to-Set-Up-Landingpage/index.md

 ## Grid

-Next, let's add a grid to be able to have a nice frem for how the widgets are structured.
+Next, let's add a grid to be able to have a frame for how the widgets are structured.
 We will be adding multiple grids to this page because the grid provides a lot of options and flexibility.

 ### The Text and Image Grid